-- Undocumented students are aspiring citizens who came to the U.S. without legal documentation or overstayed their visas. - Approximately 2.5 million undocumented youth live in the U.S. - About 65,000-80,000 undocumented students graduate from U.S. high schools each year.
-Approximately 5-10% of these graduates go to college and 1% graduate.
-Together we can increase that number! - Many students don't know that they're undocumented until they begin the college process. - Undocumented students don't qualify for state or federal grants or loans, even if their parents pay taxes. - Undocumented students may be eligible for in-state tuition in the following states (California, Connecticut, Colorado, Illinois, Kansas, Kentucky, Maryland, Minnesota, Nebraska, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, and Washington).
+- Undocumented students are aspiring citizens who came to the US without legal documentation or overstayed their visas. - 2.5 million undocumented youth live in the US. - About 65,000-80,000 undocumented students graduate from US high schools each year.
+Only 5-10% of these graduates go to college.
+We can increase that number! - Many students don't know they're undocumented until they begin the college process. - Undocumented students don't qualify for state or federal grants or loans, even if their parents pay taxes. - Undocumented students may be eligible for in-state tuition only in certain states (California, Connecticut,

+Illinois, Kansas, Kentucky, Maryland, Minnesota, Nebraska, New Mexico, New York, Oklahoma, Rhode Island, Texas, Utah, and Washington).